|

 Day 7 -

-This evening is the Opening Ceremony for Sydney WorldPride at the Domain.
+This evening there are many Sydney Mardi Gras.
 As of this writing, details are not yet provided, but the evening is open to enjoy the festivities or take advantage of one of Sydney’s gourmet restaurants.

 Day 8 -

-This evening, our group will enjoy premium grandstand seats for the Mardi Gras parade, an event so extravagant it draws a crowd of some 500,000 people and is televised on Australian TV.
+This evening, our group will enjoy access to a premium viewing area of the Mardi Gras parade, an event so extravagant it draws a crowd of some 500,000 people and is televised on Australian TV.

 Day 9 -